RafaLinaresMolina/FSD-Backend-Peliculas/README.md

     - GET / -> Get all the prices types
     - POST / -> Create a new price [Logged, Admin]
     - PUT /:id -> Edit a given price [Logged, Admin]
-    - DELETE /:id -> Delete a given price [Logged, Admin]
+    - DELETE /:id -> Deactivate a given price [Logged, Admin]
+    - PUT /reactivate/:id -> Reactivate a given price [Logged, Admin]

   - /orders: Only Admins have acces
     - GET / -> Get All the orders (with the relations) [Logged, Admin]